Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 2. To arrange for the parent to participate in court hearings, notify the field point of contact by email ahead of time.

-3. To arrange for visits, contact the facility the parent is housed at for rules and hours.
+3. To arrange for family time, contact the facility the parent is housed at for rules and hours.

-• Visitation hours are generally on weekends but check with the specific facility as accomodations can be made
+• Family time hours are generally on weekends but check with the specific facility as accomodations can be made

 • Call ahead to to set up a time